Rangpur Riders: Season overview

-Debut season/Season Two
+Debut season: Season two

-Rangpur Riders were the newest addition to franchise during the second edition of the league.
-The team began its league run with Nasir Hossain as their icon player, and Abdur Razzak (cricketer) as the captain.
+Rangpur Riders were the newest franchise during the second edition of the league.
+The team began its league run with Nasir Hossain as their icon player and Abdur Razzak (cricketer) as the captain.
 Pakistani legendary spinner Saqlain Mushtaq was appointed as the coach.
 The Riders picked up their first victory against Chittagong Kings, winning by 6 wickets.
-The team ended the season with five wins, and seven loss, resulting in a point-table tie with Duronto Rajshahi, later dropping off from the playoffs due to lower Net Run Rate than Rajshahi.
-Nasir Hossain was the highest paid cricketer of the team with a salary of US$208,000.
+The team ended the season with five wins and seven losses, resulting in a point-table tie with Duronto Rajshahi, later dropping off from the playoffs due to a lower net run rate than Rajshahi.
+Nasir Hossain was the highest paid cricketer on the team with a salary of US$208,000.

-Season Three
+Season three

-Riders of Hope got its hope for this season when they purchase Shakib Al Hasan as their Icon player for this season in the newly introduced Player Draft policy instead of Bidding like previous 2 seasons.
+Rangpur Riders got its hope for this season when they purchased Shakib Al Hasan as their icon player for this season in the newly introduced player draft policy instead of bidding like the previous 2 seasons.

-This season Rangpur Riders hired Shane Jurgensen as their head coach to make a tough team as per their promise in the Player Draft.
-This season they did pick some well known local players, like- Shakib Al Hasan, Arafat Sunny, Soumya Sarkar, Al-Amin, Saqlain Sajib and few more, along with some classy international T20 specialist Lendl Simmons, Darren Sammy, Sachithra Senanayake, Mohammad Nabi with some experienced face, like Misbah-ul-Haq.
+This season, Rangpur Riders hired Shane Jurgensen as their head coach to make a skilled team, as per their promise in the player draft.
+This season they did pick some well known local players, like Shakib Al Hasan, Arafat Sunny, Soumya Sarkar, Al-Amin, Saqlain Sajib, and a few more, along with some international T20 specialist Lendl Simmons, Darren Sammy, Sachithra Senanayake, and Mohammad Nabi, with some experienced faces, like Misbah-ul-Haq.

-This well balanced team ended the season by capturing 3rd position in the League but could not qualify for the final thanks to loss against Barisal Bulls in the 2nd qualifier after a win against Dhaka Dynamites in the eliminator.
+This well balanced team ended the season by capturing 3rd position in the league but could not qualify for the final thanks to a loss against Barisal Bulls in the 2nd qualifier after a win against Dhaka Dynamites in the eliminator.

-Season Four
+Season four

-Prior to the fourth season, the ownership of the Riders were transferred to Sohana Sports.
-The team rearranged its playing squad, with Shahid Afridi, Soumya Sarkar, Mohammad Shehzad and many other acclaimed cricketers.
-Shakib Al Hasan, the icon player from the previous edition was transferred to Dhaka Dynamites.
-The club also included rising star Babar Azam, hard-hitting all-rounder Dasun Shanaka in their squad and signing Sohag Gazi and Rubel Hossain proved beneficial for the bowling attack.
-Having Ziaur Rahman in the playing eleven who was also picked in the draft seemed useful as he provided some big hits when batting.
-Retaining Mohammad Mithun was a good call as he was the second highest run scorer for the team that season and Arafat Sunny took magical figures of 3/0 against Khulna Titans which proves he was also worth retaining.
+Prior to the fourth season, the ownership of the Riders was transferred to Sohana Sports.
+The team rearranged its playing squad with Shahid Afridi, Soumya Sarkar, Mohammad Shehzad, and many other acclaimed cricketers.
+Shakib Al Hasan, the icon player from the previous edition, was transferred to Dhaka Dynamites.
+The club also included rising star Babar Azam and hard-hitting all-rounder Dasun Shanaka in their squad, and signing Sohag Gazi and Rubel Hossain proved beneficial for the bowling attack.
+Having Ziaur Rahman in the playing eleven, who was also picked in the draft, seemed useful as he provided some big hits when batting.
+Retaining Mohammad Mithun was a good call, as he was the second-highest run scorer for the team that season, and Arafat Sunny took magical figures of 3/0 against Khulna Titans, which proves he was also worth retaining.

-The Riders started the season strong with a dominating victory against Chittagong Vikings, winning the match by 9 wickets with Mohammad Shahzad scoring 80 runs.
-The team continued its domination during its second game, getting Khulna Titans all out for 44, the lowest ever total in Bangladesh Premier League.
-They lost their way later on and finished fifth in the team rankings, thus, not qualifying for the playoffs.
+The Riders started the season strong with a dominating victory against the Chittagong Vikings, winning the match by 9 wickets with Mohammad Shahzad scoring 80 runs.
+The team continued its domination during its second game, getting Khulna Titans all out for 44, the lowest ever total in the Bangladesh Premier League.
+They lost their way later on and finished fifth in the team rankings, thus not qualifying for the playoffs.